-Participates in neuronal cell biology research on the microtubule cytoskeleton and intracellular transport in a fruit fly model.
-Maintains and works with Drosophila strains, including setting up crosses, stock keeping, and managing stock database.
-Under supervision performs standard molecular biology techniques including DNA isolation, PCR, DNA cloning, gel electrophoresis, DNA sequence analysis, and western blotting.
+The incumbent participates in neuronal cell biology research on the microtubule cytoskeleton and intracellular transport in a fruit fly model.
+Under supervision, maintains and works with Drosophila strains, including setting up crosses, stock keeping, and managing stock database.
+The incumbent performs standard molecular biology techniques including DNA isolation, PCR, DNA cloning, gel electrophoresis, DNA sequence analysis, and western blotting.
 Prepares samples (live whole mount or dissection, fixation and immunohistochemistry) for imaging via confocal microscopy.
 Records data carefully and analyzes and interprets results by using Prism, Excel, ImageJ and other computer applications.
 Modifies protocols as needed with supervision.
 Assist with organization and tasks related to ordering and maintaining lab supplies and equipment.

 Theoretical knowledge of molecular and cell biology, genetics, and biochemistry.